Installing via pip¶

-To install from the source, clone the project with git:
+To install from source, clone the project with git:

-Or download the latest version from the project webpage: https://github.com/JamesPHoughton/pysd
+or download the latest version from the project repository: https://github.com/SDXorg/pysd

 python setup.py install

-PySD calls on the core Python data analytics stack, and a third party parsing library:
+PySD builds on the core Python data analytics stack, and the following third party libraries:

 These modules should build automatically if you are installing via pip.
-If you are building from the source code, or if pip fails to load them, they can be loaded with the same pip syntax as above.
+If you are building from source, or if pip fails to load them, they can be loaded with the same pip syntax as above.

-In order to plot results from the model as shown in basic usage:
+In order to plot model outputs as shown in Getting started: